josephmisiti/josephmisiti.github.io/_posts/2015-10-11-how-to-upload-a-photo-to-django-using-ios.markdown

 {% endhighlight %}

-I am using [DBCamera](https://github.com/danielebogo/DBCamera) to take the photo and initiate the upload. `cameraViewController` is a method that is called on by `DBCamera`.
-This method simply sets up the HTTP client, addes the current token I have stored in `UserDefaults` (hacky, I know), and sticks it in an `NSData` object.
+I'm using [DBCamera](https://github.com/danielebogo/DBCamera) to take the photo and initiate the upload. `cameraViewController` is a method that is called on by `DBCamera` when the camera has successfully taken the photo.
+This method simply sets up the HTTP client, adds the current token I have stored in `UserDefaults` (hacky, I know), and sticks it in an `NSData` object.
 One important thing to notice here is that I downsample the image by 50% using `UIImageJPEGRepresentation` before uploading it, to insure faster uploads (and man did they become much faster using this method).

 That is about it.
 Everything here was taken directly from my project and is working as of 10/11/2015.
 If you have any questions, feel free to reach out to me on [twitter](https://twitter.com/josephmisiti) and if you need iOS help, please reach me at `joseph.misiti@mathandpencil.com`